shimaore/huge-play/middleware/dtmf.coffee.md

       dtmf_buffer = ''

       clear = ->
+        debug 'clear'
         clear_timers()
         r = dtmf_buffer
         dtmf_buffer = ''
         r

       expect = (min_length, max_length = 16, inter_digit = 3*1000, timeout = 7*1000) =>
+        debug 'expect'
         clear()
         clear_timers()

         new Promise (resolve) =>

+If we already collected enough digits, simply return them.

+          if dtmf_buffer.length >= max_length
+            resolve clear()
+            return

+Otherwise we'll have to wait a little bit longer.

           set_timers = ->
             clear_timers()

+First we wait for the inter-digit timeout.

             inter_digit_timer = setTimeout ->
+              debug 'inter-digit timer expired'

-If we waited and the user did not enter a new digit, stop waiting if we already collected enough digits.
+If we waited and the user did not enter a new digit, stop waiting if we already collected the minimum number of digits we needed.

               if dtmf_buffer.length >= min_length
                 resolve clear()
                 return

 Otherwise wait a little longer.
-If the user does not enter any new digit in the period, return what we have so far.
+If the user does not enter any new digit in the period, return what we have so far (including, possibly, an empty buffer).

-              setTimeout ->
+              final_timer = setTimeout ->
+                debug 'final timer expired'
                 resolve clear()
               , timeout
             , inter_digit

+We start handling new digits arrival.

           @call.on 'dtmf_buffer', ->
             clear_timers()